ynkt/enum/README.md

 ```

 Static methods that has the same name as the enumerator name are implemented by ```__callStatic()```.

 Therefore, if you care about the IDE auto completion, I recommend using the phpdoc as follows:
-**Note: Do not declare the static methods that has the same name as the enumerator name.**

 ```php
 /**